tedneward/Azgaarnoth/Classes/Ranger/BeastMaster.md

 ## Coordinated Attack
 Beginning at 5th level, you and your animal companion form a more potent fighting team.
 When you use the Attack action on your turn, if your companion can see you, it can use its reaction to make a melee attack.

+## Extra Attack.
+Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.

 ## Beast's Defense
 At 7th level, while your companion can see you, it has advantage on all saving throws.